 There is one exception to the maximum number of claims an employer can make in any one claim period, which is in relation to employees on Statutory Parental Leave.
 These employees do not count towards the maximum number of employees that can be claimed for.
 See below for more details.

 If you wish to furlough an employee after 1 July 2020, you must still obtain agreement directly from the employee or with a recognised trade union.
 This applies if you wish to place employees on “flexible furlough” too.
 Please see our original CJRS Q&A for further information on how to record this agreement in writing.

-A record of the written agreement to flexible furlough must be kept for five years.
+A record of the written agreement to flexible furlough must be kept for five years (until at least June 2025).
 Employers must also keep a record of how many hours employees work and how many hours they are furloughed.
 We have produced a Flexible Furlough Letter Template for customers to access and download on our Customer Zone.